top of page

 “Ariel Lazarus’s beautiful album blends together his roots in a natural and brilliantly performed way” Noam Ben Ze’ev , Ha’aretz.

-He lives in Rehovot, Israel, with his wife Yamit and their three children: Uri, Emily, and Agam.
+Lazarus lives in Rehovot with his wife Yamit and their children Ori, Emily, and Agam.

 © 2020 Ariel Lazarus